sabamdarif/termux-desktop/docs/see-more.md

     Xephyr :1 -ac -screen 1920x1080 -listen tcp -nolisten unix -fullscreen
     ```

-    `here:- :1 will set the display port so make sure you use the right display port on gui --display command`
+    `Here: :1 will set the display port so make sure you use the right display port on gui --display command`

 - On termux:-